 Without exception all lab report conclusions are typed.
-These typed conclusions are turned in along with any graphs as well as copies of your laboratory notebook procedures, observations, data tables, and calculations.
-Also, since your lab report conclusion must be typed, you will need to learn how to use superscript and subscript notation.
+As such, you will need to learn how to use superscript and subscript notation on your computer.
 For example, the chemical formula for magnesium phosphate is $Mg_3(PO_4)2$ not $Mg_3(PO_4)2$.
+Your conclusion should be no more than one paragraph (about a quarter of a page at 12 pt font is sufficient, no more than half a page).

-The conclusion for each laboratory experiment will differ depending on the experiment; however there are always three main features that should be in the conclusion.
-First, your results should be presented as well as the expected or known values.
-You should include an explanation of any sources of errors that might explain why your results are different from the known or expected values.
-Finally, you should also include some discussion of the technique and theory that was used to perform the experiment and to explain the results.
+The conclusion for each laboratory experiment will differ depending on the experiment; however, there are always three main features that should be in the conclusion.
+First, you should briefly summarize the main goals and also include some discussion of the technique and theory that was used to perform the experiment.
+Second, you should include an explanation of any sources of errors that might explain why your results are different from the known or expected values.
+Finally, you should discuss and explain the results of your experiment (do not simply restate the results, but explain what they mean and why they are relevant).
 The conclusion is the most important part of the laboratory report!